mubaidr/mubaidr.js.org/content/blog/2-my-vscode-setup.md

 ### Clean Look

-Overall, the goal is a refined, distraction-free interface that lets me concentrate on what matters most - the code.
+Overall, the goal is a refined, distraction-free interface that lets me concentrate on what matters most—writing code.

 ### Unified Design